 Then you need to fill out court forms that include a plaintiff's claim and you will give your forms to the Fayette, IA court clerk to file your small claims case.
 Small Claims Iowa serve your claim and be prepared for your Small Claims Case Trial.
 Make a plan that what you have to say, prepare proof with copies to take for small claims cases, and also take people as witnesses to support your story.
 Also, the following tack ticks are helpful for you to file a small claims case:

-- How to file a small claims lawsuit in Fayette, IA.
+- How to file a small claim filing in Fayette, IA.

 - What to expect during a small claim hearing in Fayette, IA.

-- How much going to small claims costs in Fayette, IA.
+- How much does going to small claims costs in Fayette, IA?

-How Do I File A Small Claims Lawsuit in Fayette, IA County?
+How Do I File Small Claims in Fayette, IA County?

 You can always sue an individual Fayette, IA small claims court if they live in Fayette, IA county.
 You can always sue a company in Fayette, IA Small Claims Court if their business is located in Fayette, IA county.

 You May Be Able To Sue in Fayette, IA Small Claims in Other Situations.
 For Example: